-Budgies make great first pets for the novice bird keeper.
-Budgies have lots of personalities and some even learn to talk.
+Parakeet species have diverse personalities and some can even learn to talk.
 Males are more prone to talk than females, so pick a boy if you want a talker.
 You can also increase your budgie's chances of learning to talk by purchasing a very young bird, less than six months old.
-There are several ways to tell a budgie's age to make certain that you pick a bird that is at the age that you want.
+There are several ways to tell a budgie's age to make certain that you pick the right bird for you.

 Ask the breeder, the pet shop owner, or the bird owner about the age of a budgie.
 A reputable breeder or store will be happy to provide this information to you.
 This method is not always reliable — older budgies are less valuable than younger budgies, so some owners may lie about the age to get rid of the budgie.
 Double-check the information you are given by checking the bird yourself.
 Look for cues such as stripes on the head, a leg tag, or the color of the bird's eyes.

 Read the leg tag if your budgie has one.
 Look at the budgie's leg to see if he or she is tagged.
 The color of the leg tag will indicate the year the budgie was born, if the tag is an American Budgerigar Society (ABS) tag.
 The ABS uses color-coding to signify the year the bird was hatched.
 However, tag colors are re-used (rotated) every six years.
 Double-check with the breeder or owner to verify the budgie's age.
 The budgie's birth year, and possibly birth date, should be inscribed on the tag.